Most website owners are surprised when I say Google Analytics 4 is not GDPR compliant by default.

 And that’s it!

-You’ve made it to the end of the article and you now know how to make Google Analytics GDPR compliant.
+You’ve made it to the end of the article, and you now know how to make Google Analytics GDPR compliant.

-We hope you found this article on GDPR and Google Analytics helpful in learning how to make your WordPress site compliant.
+I hope you found this article on GDPR and Google Analytics helpful in learning how to make your WordPress site compliant.
 Be sure to also check out our post on How to Ensure Google Analytics CCPA/CPRA Compliance.

 Not using ExactMetrics yet?
 What are you waiting for?